The Lost King: Reception by the University of Leicester

 Richard Taylor said to the BBC:

 I'm portrayed as kind of a bullying, cynical, double-crossing, devious manipulator which is bad, but then when you add to that I behave in a sexist way and a way that seems to mock Richard III's disabilities, you start to get into the realm of defamation.

 The filmmakers responded to Taylor by saying:

 The university's version of events has been extensively documented over the past 10 years.
 Philippa's recollection of events, as corroborated by the filmmakers' research, is very different.

-Taylor stated in October 2022 that he is "likely" to take legal action against the filmmakers over its inaccuracies.

 Reception by other archaeologists

-British archaeologist and academic Mike Pitts, writing on History Extra (website of BBC History magazine), describes the film as "a misleading saga based on a farrago of untruths and omissions".
+British archaeologist and academic Mike Pitts, who had written Digging for Richard III: The Search for the Lost King in 2015 with the team from the University of Leicester archeology department, described the film as "a misleading saga based on a farrago of untruths and omissions".
 He says that by showing a "phalanx of male archaeologists and administrators, interested only in furthering their own careers at Langley's expense", the film portrays science unfairly, and in a manner that is closed to outsiders.
-Pitts later responded angrily to the film's review in The Guardian readers' "best films of 2022 list" where it was praised for having "pricked the bubble of academic arrogance", responding to the newspaper that: "Contrary to movie PR and most media coverage, however, its key thread is fiction: the “bubble of academic arrogance” is a fantasy of the film's anti-intellectual agenda".
+Pitts later responded angrily to the film's review in The Guardian readers' "best films of 2022 list" where it was praised for having "pricked the bubble of academic arrogance", responding to the newspaper that: "Contrary to movie PR and most media coverage, however, its key thread is fiction: the 'bubble of academic arrogance' is a fantasy of the film's anti-intellectual agenda".